aimms/language-reference/advanced-language-components/the-aimms-programming-interface/model-edit-functions.rst

 .. rubric:: The type of a node

-In addition, :numref:`table:api.model.edit.name` lists the functions for the type of a node.
+In addition, :ref:`this table <table:api.model.edit.name>` lists the functions for the type of a node.
 The function ``AimmsMeType(MEH, meType)`` stores the type of the node ``MEH`` in the output argument ``meType``.
 The value of ``meType`` refers to one of the constants in ``aimmsapi.h`` starting